Skip to main content

 What is Nucala?

-Nucala gained FDA approval on November 4, 2015.
-There is currently no Nucala generic.
+Nucala (mepolizumab) gained FDA approval on November 4, 2015.
+There is no generic or biosimilar.

 Serious side effects and warnings

-This is not a complete list of side effects and others may occur, see the Nucala PI for a full list.
-Call your doctor for medical advice about side effects.
+This is not a complete list of side effects, and others may occur.
+See the Nucala Prescribing Information for a full list or call your doctor for more information.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Do not use Nucala if you are allergic to mepolizumab, Nucala, or any of the inactive ingredients in the injection.
+Do not use Nucala if you are allergic to mepolizumab, Nucala, or any inactive ingredients in the injection.

-To make sure Nucala is safe for you, tell your doctor about all your medical conditions, including if you:
+Before receiving Nucla, tell your healthcare provider about all your medical conditions, including if you have ever:

-You may be given a zoster (shingles) vaccine before you start using Nucala.
+You may be given a zoster (shingles) vaccine before starting your Nucala injection.

 Pregnancy

 It is not known if Nucala may harm your unborn baby.
-Tell your doctor if you become pregnant while using Nucala.
-Your name may be listed on a pregnancy registry to track the effects of Nucala on the baby.
+Tell your doctor if you become pregnant while using this medicine.
+Your name may be added to a pregnancy registry to track the effects of Nucala on the baby.

 Breastfeeding